chandrakanthkakarla/chandrakanthkakarla/README.md

 - 👋 Hi, I’m @chandrakanthkakarla
 - 👀 I’m interested in ...
 Learning
 - 🌱 I’m currently learning ...
-Web development
+CCNA
 - 💞️ I’m looking to collaborate with teammates
 - 📫 How to reach me ... chandrakanth.kakarla96@gmaiil.com